jojobear13/shinpokered/README.md

 - easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix
 - devolov for the bag-sorting feature
 - CreamElDudJafar for GB Printer backporting
-- Gambler Keegen for Alt Trainer Move consulting and curation
+- Gambler Keegan for Alt Trainer Move consulting and curation
 - powderpup for box covers using Sugimori cardass art

 The following folks for their great tutorials, glitch videos, and explanations across the internet